Participant

 Super GT

-For almost 30 years, Father Ole has run Viborg Autoteknik at Industrivej 11, where Martin naturally spent many hours in his youth.
-And he naturally helped his son along the way and will also be behind the scenes when Martin Andersen participates in the Classic Race Viborg.
+For almost 30 years, father Ole has run Viborg Autoteknik at Industrivej 11, right by turn 6, where Martin naturally spent many hours in his youth.
+And he has naturally helped his son on his way through his career, which now includes three Super GT titles in addition to a German TCR title.

 Participant list